 Why is emotional resilience important to your success?

-Actually, resilience isn’t just important, it’s absolutely necessary for success.
+Actually, resilience isn’t just important, it’s actually the secrets to success in any endeavor.

 I truly believe that consistent and focused action (in any area in life) will always produce results.